ABOUT US - shOUT

 shOUT’s growing reputation recognises not only the calibre of the music they create, but their importance as emerging leaders of our community.

 Rehearsals are every Wednesday evening from 5:45m – 7pm in South Yarra.

 Some shOUT members also regularly rehearse and sing with MGLC, our main chorus.

 Membership of shOUT automatically entitles a singer to sing with MGLC with no additional membership fees.

 For more information about joining shOUT and/or MGLC, please see our detailed "Join Us" FAQs.

 shOUT's Musical Director is Alex Morris.

 Alex is the former Music Director of Vocal Evolution, leading them to three Barbershop Harmony Australia (BHA) gold medals.
-Since moving to Melbourne, Alex has taken on the role of Music Director with Geelong Harmony Chorus (Sweet Adelines Australia) as well as Music Director and Co-Producer of Shania Choir and shOUT.
+Since moving to Melbourne, Alex has taken on the role of Music Director with Geelong Harmony Chorus (Sweet Adelines Australia) as well as Music Director and Co-Producer of Shania Choir, The Shanties and shOUT.